 An Architectural Future When this epidemic emerged, world conditions were experiencing disruption, and many things related to the economy were evolving toward industry 4.0.
 One of the significant issues in the disruption is employment issues, including professionalism.
 In the era of disruption, many professions have had their position requestioned in human life, especially regarding the economy (Kimura et al., 2020).
 This includes the Architect profession, which is considered to be archaic.
 The Architect profession is considered to be doing work that can be replaced by applications or later with artificial intelligence (artificial intelligence).
-Disruption in the field of Architecture began to occur in the late 90s, when the seeds of 3D simulation began to be developed for the film, which later developed into BIM (Building Information Modeling), parametric and coding, including recently micro-robotic technology started to enter into daily processes.
+Disruption in the field of Architecture began to occur in the late 90s, when the seeds of 3D simulation began to be developed for the film, which later developed into BIM (Building Information Modeling), parametric and coding, including recently microrobotic technology started to enter into daily processes.
 Architecture with various objectives, one of which is creating the possibility of new forms and work efficiency (Zhang et al., 2013).

 Retrospection of the Role of Architecture All architects and architecture instructors must know that architecture was created to solve problems related to spatial and human activities in it, with due regard to efforts to protect, pay attention to the health and improve the welfare of its user's health, safety, and welfare (Capilla et al., 2016).
 Architecture is also believed to be an agent of change for the people who use it.
-From the civilizations of Egypt, China, and Java, which were active in forms and symbols, then changed to space in Greek and Roman civilizations with architecture in terms of design and engineering (construction) was almost impeccable.
+From the civilizations of Egypt, China, and Java, which were active in forms and symbols, then changed to space in Greek and Roman civilizations with architectural works such as the Parthenon and Pantheon, to the masterpieces of the Gothic and Renaissance eras, architecture in terms of design and engineering (construction) was almost impeccable.
 Underwent significant changes.
 Renaissance and Gothic were the golden ages of world architecture, but after that, there was stagnation and continuous repetition until Modern Architecture emerged.
 After Modern Architecture, architecture again stagnated; the design was only a repetition and refurbishment until information technology (computing) penetrated architectural design (Carpo, 2012).